Forgiveness can be called one of the

 Forgiveness requires God’s grace as we often tend to run out of unconditional love.

-8. Praying for enemy wont change them
+8. Praying for the enemy won’t change them

 1. Forgiveness and trust